ankurk91/wp-google-map/readme.txt

 = How to make it responsive? =

 Set Map Canvas Width to 100 %.
 Map will auto center upon resize.

-= I don't want border on map canvas? =

-Leave the color field empty and it will not be applied.

-= Did you test it with old version of WordPress? =

-No, i always test with latest version only.
-So i recommend you to upgrade to latest WordPress today.

 = Failed to load Google Map.
 Refresh this page and try again.
 What is this ? =